spanktastic2120/Eccentricity0/README.md

   - You have a choice of two variants for the graphical representation:
     - [NetArc](demo/arcdemo.gif) (The length of the arc represents the percentage of maximum up/down speed)
     - [NetSpin](demo/netspindemo.gif) (The speed of the arc represents the current maximum up/down speed)
-      - NetSpin is a lot more resource intsensive in order achieve smooth animation, beware.
+      - ~~NetSpin is a lot more resource intsensive in order achieve smooth animation, beware.~~ This doesnt seem to be the case with the latest Rainmeter version.

 ### Memory stats
 - RAM usage is displayed with the thickness of the inner ring